 consisted of mallards, gaddies, wigeon, BWT, GWT, scaup, redheads, a few cans

 and fair amount of pintails.
 Just one pheasant made its way to the cleaning

 shed along with two huns, but we were short on dogs so upland hunting was a

 We hunted some PLOTS with the black dogs for pheasants but only put up a handful of hens.
 Many local crops remained standing such as beans, corn and sunflowers so still plenty of places to hide.
-We saw many roosters on the roadsides when scouting for ducks.
-Field hunting in our area was spotty -- a few big mallard flights and dark geese were using the fields but most birds were on the water.
+Still, we saw many roosters on the roadsides when scouting for ducks.
+Field hunting in our area was spotty -- a few big mallard flights and dark geese were using the fields but most birds were found on the water.
 Field hunting was much better to the north.
-Our first wave of cranes moved on – but they left a couple behind (delicious – cook them like you would London Broil or a thick ribeye, lightly seasoned and served rare).
+Our first wave of cranes moved on – but they left a couple behind (delicious – cook them like you would London Broil or a thick ribeye, lightly seasoned, seared on the grill and served rare).

 Our miserable sloppy

-weather was replaced with colder temps and strong North/Northwest winds and the
+weather was replaced with even colder temps and strong North/Northwest winds and the

 local birds began moving.
 Many of the small ponds and some smaller